 - IMPORTANT: DO NOT use oil on cylinder liner packing or O-rings.
 Oil can cause the red packing to swell, which squeezes liner and could possibly cause a scored piston. - 1.
 Pour AR54749 Soap Lubricant into a suitable container. - Dip new packings and O-rings in soap before installation.
 Do not leave packings or O-ring in soap to soak. - 3.
 Install the black viton O-ring (A) in the lower O-ring groove in the cylinder block (C). - 4.
 Install the red silicone O-ring (B) in the upper O-ring groove in the cylinder block.

-square neoprene packing (A) over outside of liner.6.
-Slide packing down firmly against second shoulder on
+- 5. Turn cylinder liner (B) upside-down and install the square neoprene packing (A) over outside of liner. - 6.
+Slide packing down firmly against second shoulder on liner.